MZanggl/flooent/README.md

 #### prepend

 Prepends the given items to the array.
-Unlike `unshift` it returns the entire array.
+Unlike `unshift`, it is immutable and returns a new array.

 ```javascript
 const numbers = given([2, 3])
 numbers.prepend(0, 1) // [0, 1, 2, 3]
 ```

+To prepend items at a specific index, check out the [Pointer API](#pointer-api).

 #### append

 Appends the given items to the array.
-Unlike `push` it returns the entire array.
+Unlike `push`, it is immutable and returns a new array.

 ```javascript
 const numbers = given([0, 1])
 numbers.append(2, 3) // [0, 1, 2, 3]
 ```

+To append items at a specific index, check out the [Pointer API](#pointer-api).

 #### sortAsc / sortDesc